Mfon23/alx-system_engineering-devops/0x00-shell_basics/README.md

-delete the directory /my first directory that is in the /tmp directory
+changes the working directory to the previous one